ms/buildtogether.tech/src/important/index.md

     pay attention to two things at once.
 Similarly, if someone is checking their email or texting a friend during a meeting, it's a clear signal that they don't think the speaker or their work is important.
-This doesn't mean a complete ban on technology---people may need accessibility aids, or may be waiting for a call from a dependent---but by default, phones should be face down and laptops should be closed during in-person meetings.
+This doesn't mean a complete ban on technology—people may need accessibility aids, or may be waiting for a call from a dependent—but by default, phones should be face down and laptops should be closed during in-person meetings.

 Take minutes.